Mental Health Clinic

 (Toll-free within New York State)

 Madison County does not have any inpatient psychiatric hospitals.
 Most inpatient referrals are made through CPEP, the Comprehensive Psychiatric Evaluation Program, located at St. Joseph’s hospital in Syracuse.
 A person referred to CPEP would be evaluated to determine the need for inpatient treatment and CPEP would facilitate the admission process into one of the several area hospitals.
-These hospitals include St. Joseph’s, Benjamin Rush, Community General, Hutchings Psychiatric Center and SUNY Health Sciences Center in Syracuse, and St. Luke’s and St. Elizabeth’s in Utica.
+These hospitals include St. Joseph’s, Community General, Hutchings Psychiatric Center and SUNY Upstate Medical Center in Syracuse, and St. Luke’s and St. Elizabeth’s in Utica.

 Many clients may require medication to help manage their symptoms and restore their ability to carry out daily activities.
 Madison County Mental Health Department employs several part-time Psychiatrists to address this need for both children and adults.
 Psychiatry referrals are received through the regular intake process.